mrigankpawagi/HinglishEval/README.md

 ### Evaluation of models on HinglishEval <!-- add number of models -->
 <!-- We evaluated 18 models on the HinglishEval dataset and reported the results in the table above.
 We report only the Pass@1 metric since the models were evaluated at temperature 0 (greedy decoding). -->
-We evaluate models on the HinglishEval dataset using the pass@1 metric as well as Item Response Theory (IRT).
+We evaluate models on the HinglishEval dataset using the pass@1 metric as well as Item Response Theory (IRT).3

+The dataset for HinglishEval is present under HinglishEval.json.

+To use the evaluation, first run the scripts for each of the models that you wish to evaluate.
+This can be done by running the scripts in ./samples/codemodels/{model}.py .
+The generated codes for the problem dataset for each of the models is stored automatically in the folder specified in the script.
+Then run the analysis functions in the ./tools directory to analyse the outputs of the generated codes.

+Different analyser functions are present in the directory.